carpentries-incubator/pangenomics/_episodes/04-manual-pangenomes.md

 We are going to practice with four fasta files with reduced genomes from A909, 2603V, NEM316 and 515.
 Lets explore the small genomes content:

+Here we have the functional families provided by prokka for the A909 genome
 ~~~~
 >A909|MGIDGNCP_01408 30S ribosomal protein S16
 >A909|MGIDGNCP_00096 50S ribosomal protein L16